mducducd/Pathology_agent/docs/AML_AGENT_PIPELINE_IMPLEMENTATION.md

 unaided.
 The backend first builds a compact, morphology-aware candidate map from cheap stain heuristics, foundation-model embeddings, and curated ROI-quality references.
-Stage-1 (`WSIAmlRoiCollectorAgent`) acts like a pathologist using a digital slide viewer: it jumps to promising regions, inspects locally, and keeps exactly 5 interpretable ROIs.
-Stage-2 (`WSIAmlDiagnosisAgent`) receives only the ROI images — completely blind to filenames and metadata — and returns a strict JSON morphology report.
+Stage-1 (`WSIAmlRoiCollectorAgent`) acts like a pathologist using a digital slide viewer: it jumps to promising regions, inspects locally, and collects ROIs until the configured AML target is reached (default 5, bounded by `max_accepted_rois`).
+Stage-2 (`WSIAmlDiagnosisAgent`) receives the exported ROI images with lightweight ROI-id text labels, but without slide filename, coordinates, candidate ranks, or other slide metadata, and returns a strict JSON morphology report.

 ## Source Map